Arthur Green (rugby union)

-Arthur Green (born 4 March 2004) is an English rugby union player who plays for Bath Rugby.
+Arthur Green (born 4 March 2004) is an English professional rugby union player who plays as a number 8 for Premiership Rugby club Bath Rugby.

 Early life

 He attended Sherborne School and played for Frome RFC as a youngster.
 He joined the senior Academy at Bath Rugby in 2022.
 He also played first-XV rugby for Durham University.

 Club career

-He made his senior Bath Rugby debut in the Premiership Rugby Cup in September 2023 against London Scottish.
-He made his league debut in the Premiership Rugby for Bath Rugby on 31 December 2023, against Leicester Tigers.
+Green made his senior Bath Rugby debut in the Premiership Rugby Cup in September 2023 against London Scottish.
+He made his league debut in a Premiership Rugby fixture for Bath on 31 December 2023, against Leicester Tigers.

 He joined Doncaster Knights on loan ahead of the 2024-25 season.
+During that campaign he also represented Bath in the Premiership Rugby Cup and scored a try in their quarter-final victory over Harlequins.
+Green started in the final as Bath defeated Exeter Chiefs to win their first domestic trophy since 1996.
 In May 2025, he had his contract extended by Bath.
+He continued with Bath in the 2025-26 season and his performances included a last minute try to secure a 33-26 win for Bath at home against Exeter Chiefs on 3 January 2026.

 International career

-He made a try scoring debut for England U18 during the 2021-22 season.
-He scored a try in the final as England U20 won the 2024 World Rugby U20 Championship in South Africa.
+Green made a try scoring debut for England U18 during the 2021-22 season.
+He was included in the England U20 squad for the 2024 World Rugby U20 Championship and scored a try in the final as England defeated France at Cape Town Stadium to become junior world champions.